shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-02-account.md

-Please make sure that you completed the previous step.
+Please make sure that you have completed the previous step, Connecting to Celo.

 It’s time to create your first Celo account on the **Alfajores** testnet.
 Without it, you won’t be able to fully take advantage of Celo's features.

 ------------------------